Powers Gouraud and the Sioux Falls Divorce Colony

 In December of 1901, months after marrying for the third time to British songwriter Jackson Gouraud, Aimée suffered the loss of her beloved mother Margaret, who died at her home at 41 East Forty-ninth Street.
 Gladys, Aimée’s daughter from her first marriage to Porter Ashe, was by her side.
 Margaret was 77 years old.
 Mother Margaret and daughter Aimée had adjoining seaside summer homes in the Sound in Larchmont, N.Y., Aimée occupying the old Flint House and Margaret living at the Woodruff estate.
 The obituary in the Sacramento Record-Union read in part, “We regard the character of Mrs. Crocker as signally lofty and distinguished by a nobility and sweetness rare in life.
 She was public spirited as are but few women; she was charitable without ostentatious manifestation of it; she was kind to a fault; forgiving and merciful; she was a loving mother; a model as a wife, the object of emulation and inspiration as a citizen.”
 After her mother’s passing, Aimée began to spend more time with Gladys, who was also legally her sister, since Margaret had adopted her as an infant after a contentious battle in divorce court.
 Gladys met new step-father Jack and his younger brother, Powers, who she quickly took a shine to.
 Within months of Aimée tying the knot, gossip columnists predicted Gladys would also become Mrs. Gouraud.

-Powers St. George Gouraud, named after famous poet Uncle Horatio Nelson Powers, inherited his father the Colonel George Gouraud’s talents as a showman and crowd gatherer.
+Originally named Powers Parker-Menloe Gouraud in homage to Edison’s laboratory at Menlo Park, and to his famous poet Uncle Horatio Nelson Powers, he later changed his name to Powers St. George Gouraud.
+Powers inherited his father the Colonel George Gouraud’s talents as a showman and crowd gatherer.
 He was a featured player in a music theatrical production called The New Yorkers at Herald Square on Broadway.
 The twenty-year-old boy and the nineteen-year-old girl were very much caught up in the glorious salad days of Aimée and Jack.
 Two years later they were married in the Church of St. Clement Danes in the Strand in London, making Powers Aimée’s son-in-law and brother-in-law.
 He loved to tell people that he was his own first cousin.
 Gouraud took his young wife to Brighton for the honeymoon.
 Powers and Gladys summered in Paris and then the teenaged bride returned alone to America.
 She took up her abode in handsome apartments in the Hotel Webster, but spent much of her time with her mother-sister (now also her sister-in-law) at her magnificent Madison Avenue greystone home.
 Jackson’s little brother, arriving later, took up his residence in the Holland House.

 When the Powers Gourauds passed the winter in Territet, Switzerland, they gave weekly musicales to delighted crowds, which included cakewalks.
 The proceeds of these entertainments were given to the poor of the surrounding villages.
 It was in Switzerland that an idea was hatched for the double tandem Gouraud family (brothers, mother and daughter) to develop a comic opera.
 Bitten by the theatrical microbe, the Gourauds had always been burning to try their fortunes behind the footlights.
 The troupe worked like starving artists.
 Jackson wrote the music.
 His brother Powers worked the script and the lyrics, and Mrs. Powers Gouraud was to take the prima donna role, that of an Egyptian Princess.
 They kept the plot a deep secret, but it was believed to be based on the foolish effort of the young Frenchman, Jacques Lebaudy, to found an empire on the burning sands of the Sahara Desert, in the heart of Africa.
 The father of the Gouraud boys, Col. George, the Grand Vizier of this diabolically humorous real life plot, was named Governor General by Lebaudy.
 One leaked report had the title as The Rise and Fall of the Lebaudy Empire.
 The amiable Aimée held the moneybags of this quartet, and was to bankroll the costumes and costly scenery of the show.
 Mr. Walter Russell was engaged to coach and assist in the development.
 Russell, working under the stage name Lewis Hooper, produced, directed and starred in the smash Broadway hit Florodora in 1900 as Ernest Pym opposite Edna Wallace Hopper’s Lady Holyrood.
 This English musical was the first big Broadway hit of the 20th century.